Veterans Commission chairman says Stitt has targeted him for removal

 Stitt’s office did not respond to two requests for comment.

-All nine members Veterans Commission are appointed by and serve at the pleasure of the governor.
+All nine members of the Veterans Commission are appointed by and serve at the pleasure of the governor.

-The six veterans service organizations offer nominations to the governor for appointment to the commission.
+The six veterans service organizations offer nominations to the governor for appointments to the commission.

-In September, the commission met for more than an hour behind closed doors to discuss the employee performance for Kintsel related to the current workplace environment and took no action.
+In September, the commission met for more than an hour behind closed doors to discuss Kintsel's employee performance related to the current workplace environment and took no action.